xxxx-yyyy-zzzz/SoK_Material/ARTIFACT-APPENDIX.md

 ## Environment

-You just need to install drawio and having the correct python version
+You just need to install drawio, docker and having the correct python version

 ### Accessibility